-The sale of the Welsh Industrial & Maritime Museum site adjacent to the Oval Basin in Cardiff Bay funded a new collections store at Nantgarw.
+The sale of the Welsh Industrial & Maritime Museum site in Cardiff Bay funded a new collections store at Nantgarw.
 The National Museums and Galleries of Wales then embarked on a search for a new site to showcase its maritime and industrial collections and the stories about “Wales: the first industrial nation”.

-An important key to its success was the parallel appointment of the Architect (Wilkinson Eyre) and Exhibition Designer (Land Design Studio).
-Few projects at the time placed as high a value and importance on exhibition development as they did on the building and its ‘signature’ architecture.
+A critical factor that ultimately influenced the success of the museum was the parallel appointments of the architect and exhibition designer.
+Few projects at the time placed as high a value and importance on the museum experience as they did on the building and its ‘signature’ architecture.

 The project is also credited with catalysing the wider regeneration of Swansea Docks.

 "Jim Roberts and Dan Anderson worked with Amgueddfa Cymru - National Museum Wales on many aspects of the £35m National Waterfront Museum Swansea Project, including grant bid development to the Heritage Lottery Fund and the European Union Objective 1, compilation of a robust business plan, recruitment of the full Design Team and overseeing key architectural, construction, exhibition design and installation team contracts.
 Their highly professional input was a key element in the success of this award-winning scheme."